galenholt/HydroBOT/README.md

 response models (currently [MDBA EWR tool](https://github.com/MDBAuth/EWR_tool), with intention to include other tools in future).
-Subsequent processing of outcomes along spatial, theme, and temporal axes are available or under development, as well as control over outputs and comparisons between scenarios.
-Causal networks defining relationships in the response models are included.
+Subsequent processing of outcomes along spatial, theme, and temporal axes are available, as well as control over outputs and comparisons between scenarios.
+Causal networks defining relationships in the response models are included, though in general the current versions should be obtained from the EWR tool directly with `get_causal_ewr()`.

-The [template repo](https://github.com/MDBAuth/toolkit_use) can be helpful for establishing project structure to use the toolkit and automating the setup process, particularly if you are on Linux or want to manage your python environments.
+The [template repo](https://github.com/MDBAuth/toolkit_use) can be helpful for establishing project structure to use the HydroBOT and automating the setup process, particularly if you are on Linux or want to manage your python environments.